piodag/mcrPioda/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is an update to fix compiling issues.
+* This is an update to fix for STRICT_R_HEADERS compiling option
 * It is a fork of the {mcr-1.3.3} package with some additional functions.
 * There are no seeds set to specific values anywhere.